-Status: Passed the Assembly on a party-line vote, and is pending in the Senate.
+Status: Passed the Assembly on a party-line vote, and has passed the Senate's Judiciary and Labor and Industrial Relations Committees and is pending in the Appropriations Committee.
 This bill is heavily opposed and likely will face legal challenges on preemption grounds if enacted.